MooVC/MooVC/README.md

 - Added a Compression.Compressor to support development of streams based compression.
 - Added a Compression.SynchronousCompressor to support development of synchsonous compression components.
 - Added a Serialization.ISerializer to encapsulate the concept of an object serializer.
+- Added a Serialization.Serializer to support development of streams based serialization with optional compression.
 - Added a Serialization.SynchronousCloner to support migration to the async variant.
 - Added a Serialization.SynchronousSerializer to support development of synchsonous serialization components.
 - Changed Serialization.ICloner to no longer require that the type implement System.ISerializable.